BigBitBusInc/kubernetes-automation-toolkit/documentation/troubleshooting.md

 Remember that the issue may not be limited to your application only - there may be problems with Kubernetes systems pods in the `kube-system` namespace for example.

+#### Debugging Microk8s

+[Troubleshooting documentation](https://microk8s.io/docs/troubleshooting) on the Microk8s may help you understand and resolve Microk8s issues.

+Log into your VM and start with `microk8s inspect`.

 ### 2. Searching Forums for Solutions